slothoth/quartz_civVI_guide/content/Lua/An Introduction to Lua.md

 A few "gotchas" of Lua:
 - Lua often uses nil return values rather than erroring out.
 So for example if you try access a value that doesn't exist in a table, it will just return nil.
+- A common pattern in Lua is then to do "if my_table\[my_value\] then ...".
+You can think of this as just checking the value exists.
+When you start getting into more complicated projects, my_value itself might be gotten from a table access, and if that table didn't contain it, would return nil.
+And if you try use nil as the index of a table, you would error on the second table, rather than the source, on the first.

 # Gameplay Lua